 Note: Prices listed are per person for cruise fare only, in an interior cabin.
 Cruise lines typically charge double occupancy, plus there are taxes and port fees.
 Keep in mind that prices will vary and may not be the same as what’s listed below when you read this article.

-MSC only departs a couple of ports including Miami and Port Canaveral, making it not as well-known as some other lines.
+MSC only departs a few ports including Miami and Port Canaveral, making it not as well-known as some other lines.
 However, it offers some of the least expensive fares that you will find.
-Case in point, this trip departs in August from Port Canaveral to Nassau and Ocean Cay (MSC’s private island).
-All told, it comes in under $200 per person.
+Case in point, this trip departs in August from Miami to Nassau, Ocean Cay (MSC’s private island), and Key West.
+All told, it comes in at just $159 per person or roughly $40 per night before taxes and fees.

 4-Night Mexico Cruise from Long Beach (Carnival)